cloudvignesh/robotshop-microservices/README.md

 - [ ] Implement data plane layer for east-to-west(service-to-service) communication with a Service Mesh Istio or Linkerd
 - [ ] Create terraform modules for infrastructure
 - [ ] Implement CI/CD pipelines for automated deployments for terraform
 - [ ] Configure Azure DNS with records for host domain and add CNAME record that re-directs to ALB URL.
-So that user access the app with custom domain.
+So that user access the app with custom domain
 ---

 **Built with ❤️ by [cloudvignesh](https://github.com/cloudvignesh)**